 - Been named to The Best Lawyers in America© in the fields of commercial litigation and appellate practice every year since 2009.

-- Been selected to Oregon Super Lawyers® in the area of business litigation.
+- Been selected to Oregon Super Lawyers® in the area of business litigation and appellate law.

 - Been named a Lifetime Fellow of the American Bar Foundation.